silent-faithX/i-o-snippet/README.md

 ## Running the Code

+- Make-sure before doing the build the proccess your cursor upon the program file if cursor in another file the build proccess gives an error.

 - To build and run your code, press `Ctrl+Shift+B` in Visual Studio Code.

 This setup helps you easily manage input and output files while developing.